 Parents are asked to provide a daytime telephone number and an alternative emergency contact so that they can be contacted if necessary.

-If medicines need to be administered to a student, this must be discussed with the office.
-All medicines must be stored safely within the office and not be kept on the student.
+If medicine needs to be administered to a student, this must be discussed with the office.
+All medicines must be stored safely within the office and not be kept by the student.

 Organisations and charities that can help